Keyboard shortcuts

 → Applies CREATE/UPDATE/DELETE to content indices

-→ Updates .cti-consumers offset
+→ Updates .wazuh-cti-consumers offset

 → Security Analytics Service syncs changes